 |

-Chiloe Island a popular tourist destination apparently, is a delightful spot in southern Chile.
-Remembering that Chile is just over 4000km long, we had navigated 3400km from the beginning of our voyage and we were not halfway north along this narrow coastal-strip of a country.
-Unsurprisingly Chile has numerous climatic regions; we were in the Lake District within Chilean Patagonia and it is lush.
+Chiloe Island in southern Chile is apparently a popular tourist destination.
+I can understand that as it is a delightful spot.
+Remembering that Chile is just over 4000km long, we had navigated 3400km from the beginning of our voyage yet we were not halfway north along this narrow coastal-strip of country - it's all those scribbly bits in and out of those stunning fjords.
+Unsurprisingly Chile has numerous climatic regions.
+We were in the Lake District within Chilean Patagonia and it is lush.

-We disembarked at Quemchi a small fishing port on the east coast of the island and then once ashore we loaded into buses - ours with a fantastic guide Patrice, to drive through bucolic farmland to a tiny fishing village called Dalcahue, which means ‘place of canoes’.
+We disembarked at Quemchi a small fishing port on the east coast of the island and once ashore we were loaded into buses - ours with a fantastic guide Patrice - to drive through bucolic farmland to a tiny fishing village called Dalcahue, which means ‘place of canoes’.
 The canoes were made by stitching 3 pieces of ‘wood’ together with reeds and sealing the seams with vegetable glue.
-When we arrived there, we happened upon the preparations for the funeral for a well-loved and revered local so we had to be careful not to intrude on their grieving but they allowed us to have a look inside the church, Iglesia de Nuestra Señora de los Dolores de Dalcahue, Church of Our Lady of Sorrows.
+When we arrived there, we happened upon the preparations for the funeral for a well-loved and revered local so we had to be careful not to intrude too much on the grieving community but they allowed us to have a look inside the church, Iglesia de Nuestra Señora de los Dolores de Dalcahue, Church of Our Lady of Sorrows.
 It is one of the largest and oldest churches in Chiloe and was declared a National Monument in 1971 and listed as World Heritage by UNESCO in 2000.

 When we emerged the crowd was gathering and among the crowd were a number in regional costume.
 It felt rather a special place and day.
 When we returned from the harbour maybe 45 minutes later, the crowd had grown and was still growing with many more people in regional costume including a number of grand-looking huaso (Chile's excellent horsemen).
 It seemed that there was to be a ‘celebration’ in dance and music.
 Quite moving for us for whom funerals are sombre affairs.